BirdeeHub/nix-wrapper-modules/docs/core.md

 But you may want to wrap your package via different means, provide different options, or provide modules for others to use to help do those things!

-For example:

-`wlib.modules.makeWrapperNix` is a partial reimplementation of `wlib.modules.makeWrapper`, but without using `pkgs.makeWrapper` at all!

-In doing that, it allows for runtime variable expansion.
-You could use that instead of `wlib.modules.makeWrapper` if you wanted to alongside `wlib.modules.symlinkScript`

 Excited to see what ways to use these options everyone comes up with!
 Docker helpers?
 BubbleWrap?
 If it's a derivation, it should be possible!

 ---